 - Submit a minimum score for the Test of English as a Foreign Language (TOEFL) examination.
-The computer-based TOEFL exam is not accepted.

 - Paper-based TOEFL exam-550

-- Internet-based TOEFL exam-79
+- Internet-based TOEFL exam-80

 (Information concerning the availability of the TOEFL examination in foreign countries may be obtained by contacting TOEFL, Educational Testing Service, P. O. Box 6151, Princeton, NJ 08541, USA.)